-Qualified Census Tract (QCT): An area designated by the Secretary of HUD that is any census tract (or equivalent geographic area defined by the Census Bureau) in which at least 50% of households have an income less than 60% of the AMGI.
-Such QCT is eligible for the amount of credit calculated to be greater by increasing the eligible basis by 130%.
-(Refer to definition for Basis Boost).
+Qualified Census Tract (QCT): An area designated by the Secretary of HUD that is any census tract (or equivalent geographic area defined by the Census Bureau) in which at least 50% of households have an income less than 60% of the AMGI, or which has a poverty rate of at least 25%.
 Refer to IRC §42(d)(5)(B)(ii).

 Qualified Contract: Per the IRC, is "a bona fide contract to acquire (within a reasonable period after the contract is entered into)" a building by "any person who will continue to operate...as a qualified low-income building."
-In other words, a qualified contract is an agreement to (1) purchase an existing Section 42 property that has completed its credit and compliance period but is still in extended use and (2) maintain compliance for the duration of the extended use period.
+It is an agreement to (1) purchase an existing Section 42 property that has completed its credit and compliance period but is still in extended use and (2) maintain compliance for the duration of the extended use period.
 Under CHFA's LIHTC program, Qualified Contracts are not available.
 As a condition of applying for and receiving an allocation, applicants are required to waive their right to request a Qualified Contract.
-The waiver requirement applies to applicants for both 9% LIHTCs and 4% LIHTCs and is binding upon the eventual ownership entity and any successor entities.
+The waiver requirement applies to applicants for both 9% LIHTCs and 4% LIHTCs, and is binding upon the eventual ownership entity and any successor entities.